aishwarya8615/dataviz-project-template-proposal/README.md

 Over the course of my class, I created many prototype visualizations exploring this data.
 Initially, they comprised of a series of scatterplots and line chart with various input parameters like “Year”, “Diphtheria Vaccination” ,”Schooling” and so on versus the Life expectancy of various continents which gave a flavour of the correlation of each parameter.

-Please find below a few of the visualizations:
+Please find below a few of the prototypes created:

 [![image](https://user-images.githubusercontent.com/54454914/65568969-a23bec00-df29-11e9-91d4-43f46d856ff9.png)](https://beta.vizhub.com/aishwarya8615/e92690e07721405ba299193059e66318)
 The above scatter plot can be used to understand Life expectancy over the span of 15 years and they are color coded for each continent.